boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-3-basic-nexus-scripting.md

 1. Run the task

 1. Check the output in both the browser and command line task log.
 Where do you see it?

+If you don't see the expected output, see the command in the solution guide.